Let’s say you own coworking spaces in Los Angeles and you want to market them. Should you start by advertising on Facebook or investing in SEO?

 In general, the earlier and more frequently a site appears in the search results list, the more visitors it will receive from the search engine’s users.
 You can then convert these visitors into customers.

-Speaking of high ranking, here are some SEO tips you can use to improve the visibility of your website.
+here are some SEO tips you can use to improve the visibility of your website:

-When starting with SEO, it is important to learn how to optimize your content for keywords, select appropriate titles and meta descriptions.
+When starting with SEO, it is important to learn how to optimize your content for keywords and select appropriate titles and meta descriptions.

 And of course, create an effective XML sitemap, and submit your website to different directories and article submission sites.

 One of the most effective ways to improve your ranking is link-building.